ipfs-inactive/blog/content/post/weekly-49.md

 ## Plus js-libp2p 0.25.0 released

-[Version 0.25.0 of js-libp2p](https://blog.ipfs.io/81-js-libp2p-0-25/), released in April, featured auto dialing to discovered peers by default, better connection management, blacklisting undialable nodes, and more!
+[Version 0.25.0 of js-libp2p](https://blog.ipfs.io/81-js-libp2p-0-25/), released in April, featured auto-dialing to discovered peers by default, better connection management, blacklisting undialable nodes, and more!
 This version was automagically included in js-ipfs 0.35.0, so you’ve probably been reaping the benefits of our awesome libp2p team for awhile.
 Enjoy!

 ## New ProtoSchool tutorial shipped on the IPFS Mutable File System (MFS)